GDP Q4 Third Estimate at 2.6%,

 Here is an excerpt from the Bureau of Economic Analysis news release:

-The acceleration in real GDP growth in the third quarter primarily reflected an acceleration in private inventory investment, a larger decrease in federal government spending, and downturns in residential fixed investment and in state and local government spending that were partly offset by accelerations in PCE and in exports, a deceleration in imports, and an acceleration in nonresidential fixed investment and a deceleration in imports.
+The deceleration in real GDP growth in the fourth quarter reflected a deceleration in private inventory investment, a larger decrease in federal government spending, and downturns in residential fixed investment and in state and local government spending that were partly offset by accelerations in PCE and in exports, a deceleration in imports, and an acceleration in nonresidential fixed investment and a deceleration in imports.
 [Full Release]